DuncN/Gruyere/README.md

 My testing notes can be found on mindmup here: https://www.mindmup.com/#m:g10B6XpjHEuIY4RWlk2aldpdmdRZ2c

-For the purposes of this ecxercise, I started to use Cucumber as I have framework already set up & we use it for collaborating around stories at work.
+For the purposes of this exercise, I started to use Cucumber as I have framework already set up & we use it for collaborating around stories at work.
 Unfortunately there was too much company data / information in the framework, so I switched to Selenium WebDriver.

 Also, as I was not collaborating with others on the development of this product, I saw using Cucumber as slightly overkill - I'd be using it as a test tool rather than the collaboration tool it is intended to be.